 How do I Become an Oncology Surgeon?

 Because different types of surgeons can remove cancerous growths, the path to becoming an oncology surgeon isn’t always clear.
 Some surgeons specialize in surgical oncology, but many general surgeons perform surgeries to remove tumors or growths as part of their regular practice.
-To make matters more complicated, oncology-related surgeries are sometimes performed specialist surgeons who perform surgeries on specific parts of the body.
+To make matters more complicated, oncology-related surgeries are sometimes performed by specialist surgeons who perform surgeries on specific parts of the body.
 This category could include neurosurgeons, gynecologists, and others.
 As a result, most surgeons will pursue some or all of surgical oncologists’ career options, but paths diverge as doctors become more specialized.

 Most doctors who specialize in tumor removal and surgery complete a four-year undergraduate degree in pre-med or one of the sciences.
 This is not the case in the United Kingdom, where medical school and undergraduate work are taught concurrently.
 In countries such as Canada and the United States, a four-year degree is required before applying to medical school.